WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 Additionally, you can magically ignite a flammable object you touch with your hand as an action.

 #### Channel Demonfire
-*2nd-level Study of Destruction feature*
+*2nd-level Study of Destruction Warlock feature*

 <div style='margin-top:-4px'></div>

 You can channel the double-edged power of hellfire into your spells.
 When you deal damage with a warlock spell, you can choose to take an amount of fire damage up to your warlock level.
 One target takes twice as much fire damage as you took.

 #### Havoc
-*6th-level Study of Destruction feature*
+*6th-level Study of Destruction Warlock feature*

 <div style='margin-top:-4px'></div>

 When you cast a warlock spell using a Fel Sorcery spell slot that targets only one creature and doesn't have a range of self, you can expend a soul shard to target a second creature in range with the same spell.

 #### Unending Resolve
-*10th-level Study of Destruction feature*
+*10th-level Study of Destruction Warlock feature*

 <div style='margin-top:-4px'></div>

 When you reduce a hostile creature to 0 hit points, you gain temporary hit points equal to your Intelligence modifier + your warlock level (minimum of 1).

 #### Flames of Xerrath
-*14th-level Study of Destruction feature*
+*14th-level Study of Destruction Warlock feature*

 <div style='margin-top:-4px'></div>